Indians Have To Work Almost 10x Harder Than White People To Be Healthy

 What This Means For Us South Asians

-- Nearly everyone in my family gets diabetes and heart diseases after turning 50
+- Why nearly everyone in my family gets diabetes or heart disease after 50.

 Additionally, Indians hold their traditional food in high regard and refuse to believe that the typical Indian diet could be anything but excellent.
 When others point out that their diet is too high in carbs and too low in protein, they become upset and defensive.